ecjoliver/stormTracking/README.md

 ## Notes

 This code as been applied to 6-hourly mean sea level pressure maps from NCEP Twentieth Century Reanalysis (20CR).
 The code at the top of storm_detection.py will need to be modified for use with another data source, as will various other function options as necessary (e.g. time step, grid resolution, etc).
+The data files for the storm detection and storm tracks from 20CR, for use in the storm_plot.py and storm_census.py scripts, can be obtained here: [storm_det_slp.npz](http://passage.phys.ocean.dal.ca/~olivere/data/storm_det_slp.npz), [storm_track_slp.npz](http://passage.phys.ocean.dal.ca/~olivere/data/storm_track_slp.npz).

 ## Contact
 Eric C. J. Oliver